-IoT Bridge for Snowflake (IBSNOW) is an application that connects to an MQTT Server (such as Chariot MQTT Server or AWS IoT Core) and consumes MQTT Sparkplug messages from Edge devices.
+IoT Bridge for Snowflake (IBSNOW) is an application that connects to an MQTT Server (such as Chariot MQTT Server) and consumes MQTT Sparkplug messages from Edge devices.

 When these messages are formatted as Sparkplug Templates, as defined in the Sparkplug Specification, the templates are used to create the data in Snowflake automatically with no additional coding or configuration.